ltiao/zalando-classification/README.md

 ## Credits

-The boilerplace for this package was created with [Cookiecutter] and the [audreyr/cookiecutter-pypackage] project template.
+The boilerplate for this package was created with [Cookiecutter] and the [audreyr/cookiecutter-pypackage] project template.

 [Cookiecutter]: https://github.com/audreyr/cookiecutter